 Early-Career Fellowship Program

-Applications for the 2023 fellowship period have now closed.
-We expect to open applications for the 2024 fellowship in September, 2023.
+Applications for the 2024 fellowship period have now closed.
+We expect to open applications for the 2025 fellowship by late September, 2024.

 Every year, The Open Notebook offers a paid, part-time fellowship program for early-career science journalists.
 During the course of this fellowship, fellows work with a mentor to plan, report, and write articles for publication at The Open Notebook and become part of the TON editorial team.
 This ten-month program offers fellows the opportunity to explore their career interests and passions and to sharpen their skills as part of a talented, supportive, diverse community of past and present fellows and mentors.
 This fellowship is made possible through the generous support of the Burroughs Wellcome Fund, which has supported this program since 2012.